 AnyTrans from iMobie is probably the best alternative to iTunes when it comes to managing content on your iPhone/iPad.
-In fact, to call it an ‘alternative’ is doing grave injustice to the software.
-It’s much better, simpler, faster and cooler than iTunes in almost every way you can think of.
+In fact, to call it an “alternative” is doing a grave injustice to the software.
+It’s much better, simpler, faster, and cooler than iTunes in almost every way you can think of.

 Design, UI, and UX

-AnyTrans works pretty much like iTunes in terms of letting you sync data from your computer to iPhone (and vice versa) but it completely changes the way you do it.
-AnyTrans lets you manually add music files, other media files to your iPhone/iPad.
+AnyTrans works pretty much like iTunes in terms of letting you sync data from your computer to iPhone (and vice versa), but it completely changes the way you do it.
+AnyTrans enables you to manually add music files, other media files to your iPhone/iPad.

 It gets rid of the unnecessary “library” concept (although you can still use it).
 It also prevents duplication and constant re-sync in order to copy files to your iOS device.
 In that sense, it considers your iPhone as a physical drive but works just fine with the sync.

-Adding music and photos/videos (as playlists or as individual files) couldn’t get simpler than his.
+Adding music and photos/videos (as playlists or as individual files) couldn’t get simpler than this.

 What is even more interesting is that if you want to transfer media between two iOS devices, AnyTrans will do that too.
-It’s made simpler by allowing one iOS device to talk directly to another iOS device through AnyTrans.
+It’s made more straightforward by allowing one iOS device to talk directly to another iOS device through AnyTrans.

 App and File Management

-The other feature of AnyTrans, that I like very much because I rely on things like iFile a lot to clear out cache, is the built-in app manager.
+The other feature of AnyTrans that I like very much because I rely on things like iFile a lot to clear out the cache is the built-in app manager.
 Not only can you find out details about apps installed on your iDevice, but you can also browse through the file system.
 There are very few good-quality file managers for the iPhone (iExplorer, iFunbox) and AnyTrans counts itself among them.
 And rightly so.

 If you’re tired of iTunes, give AnyTrans a try.
 It’s available for both Windows and Mac.